OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 * Channel Select Register: Channel select register for traffic controller mailbox access.
 It is used in cases where more than one channel is in the AFU, else it defaults to zero, meaning channel-0 is selected.
 (TRAFFIC_CTRL_PORT_SEL)
 * Scratchpad Register: Scratchpad register for CSR access checking.
 (AFU_SCRATCHPAD)

-The CSR excel for the 10G HSSI reference AFU can be found ipss/hssi/s10/hssi_ss_csr.xls [OFS D5005 FIM Github Branch].
+The CSR excel for the 10G HSSI reference AFU can be found ipss/hssi/s10/hssi_ss_csr.xls [OFS D5005 FIM Github Branch](https://github.com/OFS/ofs-d5005).

 ### **12.3 HSSI Software**
-<a name="hssi_software"></a>

 There are two pieces of software related to running the HSSI Subsystem and the HE-HSSI host exerciser: The Linux* dfl network driver and a user space application.

 #### **12.3.1 HSSI Linux Driver**
-<a name="hssi_linux_driver"></a>

 The HSSI subystem is exposed as a feature in the PCIe PF BAR0 region.
 It has a Device Feature Header (DFH) indicating the HSSI interface.
-The feature ID in the DFH causes the following driver to be instantiated for the HSSI interface: drivers/net/ethernet/intel/s10hssi.c [Kernel Driver Branch]
+The feature ID in the DFH causes the following driver to be instantiated for the HSSI interface: drivers/net/ethernet/intel/s10hssi.c [Kernel Driver Branch](https://github.com/OFS/linux-dfl/tree/ofs-2022.3-2)

 The primary functionality of the driver is to interact with the ethernet MAC and PHY through an indirect register access mailbox implemented by the HSSI_RCFG_CMD0, HSSI_RCFG_DATA0 registers described above.
 To aid in RTL bringup, the driver provides a debugfs interface directly to the indirect register access mailbox.
 For each HSSI interface in the system there would be a directory with the following form containing two files, regaddr and regval:
 /sys/kernel/debug/dfl-fme.X.Y